rems-project/cerberus/README.md

 ### Set Environment

-Set `CERB_PATH` to that of the `cerberus-private` checkout and include it to your `PATH`:
+Set `CERB_PATH` to that of the `cerberus-private` checkout and include it in your `PATH`:

 ```bash
 $ export CERB_PATH=/home/<path>/cerberus-private/
 $ export PATH=$CERB_PATH:$PATH
 ```

-You also need to have C compiler accessible from the command ``cc``.
-Cerberus will make use of it of its preprocessor.
+You also need to have a C compiler accessible from the command ``cc``.
+Cerberus will make use of it for its preprocessor.

 ### Building with the concrete memory model